 Lee

 I just made these and left them in the fridge for a day and night.
 We warmed in the microwaved them and we had them for dinner.
-Other than accidentally putting in too much soy sauce, which didn’t affect the taste, i followed the recipe to the letter, I was disappointed in the texture.
-It was not meaty or dense enough.
+Other than accidentally putting in too much soy sauce, which didn’t affect the taste, i followed the recipe to the letter.
+The texture didn't seem meaty or dense enough.
 It was kinda bready.
 What did I do wrong?
 Do you think I microwaved them too much, would that have done it?
 We ate half the bunch so I am going to make sure I do it less tomorrow night.
 Should I have kneaded it more?

 Thanks, Lee